killuhwhale/reportr/README.md

 TODO

+- Make the left side panel and right side app content a div with minWidth properties make it fixed....

+- Entering Breed, when other is slected, the user must input text.
+  - Implement the input method...

 Github is private, the only passwords visible in code is for the DB and that is in a .yaml file uploaded directly to Digital Ocean
   - Might not need env vars.